 Annually, the department has been highly ranked in total research funding, a direct result of the success and quality of our research and development.
 In the 2023 fiscal year, our faculty and residents were involved in almost 200 research projects having a total annual budget award of more than $15.6 million, an increase of almost 20% over the prior year.

-Ongoing research includes the disciplines of molecular biology, neurophysiology, neurochemistry, neuroanatomy, and other basic neuroscience arenas.
-Specific questions addressed include research into the acute and chronic care following neurotrauma, neural recovery and plasticity, the neurobiologic and therapeutic response in neuro-oncology, the underlying mechanisms and treatment of movement traumas, cell death and radiation injury, and cerebrovascular physiology and modeling.
+Ongoing research includes the disciplines of molecular biology, neurophysiology, neurochemistry, neuroanatomy, neuroradiology and other neuroscience arenas.
+Specific questions addressed include research into the acute and chronic care following neurotrauma, neural recovery and plasticity, the neurobiologic and therapeutic response in neuro-oncology, the underlying mechanisms and treatment of epilepsy and movement disorders, cell death and radiation injury, and cerebrovascular physiology and modeling.
 The department provides an outstanding research environment for fellows, residents, and students seeking training in neurosurgical research.

 Intramural research support for junior faculty and residents is available through the Walter L. Copeland Fund.
 The Copeland Fund was established at The Pittsburgh Foundation in 1961, with instructions that the entire annual proceeds support cranial research in the Department of Neurosurgery at the University of Pittsburgh.
 The fund has provided substantial seed money, often leading to millions of dollars in federal grants for the Department of Neurological Surgery.
 In fy 2023, researchers from our department were awarded $145,000 from the Copeland Fund.